Monster High (web series)

-The series follows a group of teenage children of famous monsters in media and film as they attend high school.
+The series follows a group of teenage children of famous monsters in media and film who attend high school.
 Along with its feature-length direct-to-video films, this series serves as a platform to launch new doll characters.
 The web series finished its first run in 2015 with Volume 6, and got rebooted with a long-form 11-minute, 12-episode series order titled the Adventures of the Ghoul Squad.
-As at July 12, 2018, 189 web series episodes were produced and released – including the reboot series.
+As of July 12, 2018, 189 web series episodes were produced and released – including the reboot series.

 Development

 The original Monster High dolls were created by Garrett Sander, with illustrations by Kellee Riley and illustrator Glen Hanson.
 The characters are inspired by monster movies, sci-fi horror, thriller fiction and various other creatures.

-The 2D animation was produced by WildBrain Entertainment during since the web series launch until 2013 and 6 Point Harness thereafter, though Top Drawn Animation has been continuously hired by both companies for supportive work after it took over from Caboom.
+The 2D animation was produced by Wildbrain Entertainment during since the mini-series launch until 2013 and 6 Point Harness thereafter, though Top Drawn Animation has been continuously hired by both companies for supportive work after it took over from Caboom.
 Audio dialogue recordings and music for the web series was done by Salami Studios.

 Release

-The web series premiered on YouTube on 5 May 2010 and ended in 2015 to make way for the release of the origin story film special, "Welcome to Monster High" The web series got rebooted in 2016 with a 12-episode order called the Adventures of the Ghoul Squad and aired on YouTube and its sibling outlet, YouTube Kids between 11 August 2017 and 9 February 2018.
+The mini-series premiered on YouTube on 5 May 2010 and ended in 2015 to make way for the release of the origin story film special, "Welcome to Monster High".
+The mini-series got rebooted in 2016 with a 12-episode order called the Adventures of the Ghoul Squad and aired on YouTube and its sibling outlet, YouTube Kids between 11 August 2017 and 9 February 2018.
 Episodes were added weekly on Fridays.